aceatienza/nychuskies/README.md

 * NYCHUSKIES.com *

-Wordpress theme based on Twentytwelve with Twitter Bootstrap and University of Washington branding guidelines.
+Wordpress theme for [University of Washington New York regional alumni blog](http://nychuskies.com) based on Twentytwelve with Twitter Bootstrap and University of Washington branding guidelines.